-BY THE COMMISSION: On June 13, 2023, Duke Energy Progress, LLC (DEP or the Company) filed its 2022 Renewable Energy and Energy Portfolio Standard (REPS) Compliance Report and an application seeking an adjustment to its North Carolina retail rates and charges pursuant to N.C.
-Gen. Stat. § 62-133.8(h) and Commission Rule R8-67, which require the Commission to conduct an annual proceeding for the purpose of determining whether a rider should be established to permit the recovery of the incremental costs incurred to comply with the requirements of the REPS statute, N.C.G.S. § 62-133.8(b), (d), (e), and (f), and to true up any under recovery or over recovery of compliance costs.
+BY THE COMMISSION: On June 13, 2023, Duke Energy Progress, LLC (DEP or the Company) filed its 2022 Renewable Energy and Energy Portfolio Standard (REPS) Compliance Report1 and application seeking an adjustment to its North Carolina retail rates and charges pursuant to N.C.
+Gen. Stat. § 62-133.8(h) and Commission Rule R8-67, which require the Commission to conduct an annual proceeding for the purpose of determining whether a rider should be established to permit the recovery of the incremental costs incurred to comply with the requirements of the REPS and , N.C.G.S. § 62-133.8(b), (d), (e), and (f) and to true up any under-recovery or over-recovery of compliance costs.
 DEP's application was accompanied by the testimony and exhibits of Kimberly A. Presson, Renewable Compliance Manager, and Veronica I. Williams, Rates and Regulatory Strategy Manager.
-In its application and pre-filed testimony, DEP sought approval of its proposed REPS Rider, which incorporated DEP's proposed adjustments to its North Carolina retail rates.
+In its application and pre-filed testimony, DEP sought approval of its proposed REPS Rider, which incorporated the Company's proposed adjustments to its North Carolina retail rates.

-On June 30, 2023, the Commission issued an Order Scheduling Hearing, Requiring Filing of Testimony, Establishing Discovery Guidelines, and Requiring Public Notice (June 30, 2023 Order), in which the Commission set this matter for hearing; established deadlines for the submission of intervention petitions, intervenor testimony, and DEP rebuttal testimony; required the provision of appropriate public notice; and mandated compliance with certain discovery guidelines.
+On June 30, 2023, the Commission issued an Order Scheduling Hearing, Requiring Filing of Testimony, Establishing Discovery Guidelines, and Requiring Public Notice, in which the Commission set this matter for hearing; established